One essential process going on in your body right now is blood circulation, it’s a fact that it plays a fundamental role in keeping you healthy.

 The U.S. Department of Health and Human Services recommends at least 150 minutes of moderate aerobic activity (brisk walking, biking, swimming) or 75 minutes of vigorous aerobic activity (running, aerobic dancing) every week.

 That’s because it’s brilliant for both your mental and physical health.

-Any cardiovascular exercise (known as cardio) that gets your heart rate going is excellent for circulation.
+Any cardiovascular exercise (known as cardio) that gets your heart rate going is excellent for increasing your circulation.

 Cardio strengthens our ability to breathe in and use oxygen.
 It also improves the capacity of our blood vessels to dilate, which makes them work more efficiently, allowing our muscles to receive oxygen much more easily.

 We’ve got one exercise you’re going to want to incorporate into your exercise routine — squats.

 Just think of the position you take when you squat, you’re bringing your heart closer to your feet and getting the blood moving.